 The Procurement Department offers a bid preference for certified Local Business Entities (LBE).
 LBEs are eligible for a reduced price on some City contracts.
 The City uses the lower bid when evaluating bidders.
 You can view a current list of LBEs online.

-- For bids of $1 million or less, there is a 10 percent LBE preference discount.
+- For bids of $1 million or less, there is a 10% preference discount for LBEs.

-- For bids more than $1 million, there is a 5 percent LBE preference discount.
+- For bids more than $1 million, there is a 5% preference discount for LBEs.

-Being certified as an LBE vendor does not guarantee that all bids submitted by an LBE vendor will be evaluated with the LBE preference.
-LBE preference is only applied to sealed bids.
-LBE preference is not applied to Professional Services contracts.
+Being certified as an LBE vendor does not guarantee that all bids will be evaluated with the LBE preference.
+LBE preference is only applied to sealed bids, not Professional Services contracts.

 A company must be headquartered in Philadelphia to get a Local Business Entity Certification.

 If the business is not headquartered in Philadelphia, it must meet two of these requirements and provide supporting documentation: